Best Guitar Pedals in 2016

 WireTap Riff Recorder by TC Electronics

-While I’ve only had this pedal for literally under a week, it has already earned it’s place on this list.
-It’s not a revolutionary pedal, but for songwriters it’s a blessing.
+While I’ve only had this pedal for literally under a week (2018 update: it’s still one of my favorite pedals), it has already earned its place on this list.
+It’s not a revolutionary pedal, but for songwriters, it’s a blessing.

 The WireTap focuses on one important job – capture any riffs and ideas you come up with on the spot, directly from your pedalboard.

 If you write your own music, there’s nothing worse than coming up with a killer riff only to forget it later that day.
 I shudder to think of all the licks, riffs and ideas I’ve come up with over the years that have been lost as I didn’t have a quick and easy way to record them.

 While there are some looper pedals that can record and save your ideas, they don’t really compete with the WireTap.
 As soon as you come up with an idea, simply hit the footswitch and you can record your idea and move on.
 No worrying about overwriting your recordings and no stressing about running out of room as it holds up to 8 hours.

 Being able to connect a smartphone to the pedal via Bluetooth and sync, edit and tag your ideas is such a time saver.

 While not everybody will have a use for the WireTap, for those who write music I highly recommend reading my review of the WireTap Riff Recorder here.